 A visit to Downtown Frederick, Maryland in the winter months cannot be complete without a visit to one of the most unique winter light displays anywhere in the world.
 On the waters of Carroll Creek Park, you'll find 28 lighted, decorated sailboats inviting you to explore this urban park at the heart of a 50 block historic district.
 This is Sailing Through the Winter Solstice - a months-long event you won't find anywhere else.
 Don't forget to cast your votes for your favorite boats!

 Use this guide to make the most of your visit!

 Let’s start with the origin story of Sailing Through the Winter Solstice.
 How did sailboats end up in the narrow stretch water winding through Carroll Creek Park?

 It all began with Peter Kremers and Kyle Thomas in 2016.
 The two Fredericktonians began work on their first boat, the USS Hamster, in a garage.
 They floated their small vessel in Carroll Creek that winter and Sailing Through the Winter Solstice began.

-In 2022-23, there are more than two dozen boats moored in the shallow waters of Carroll Creek.
+In 2023-24, there will be more than two dozen boats moored in the shallow waters of Carroll Creek.
 The boats are connected to a volunteer-led effort to beautify this urban park.
 Color on the Creek fills Carroll Creek with beautiful water plants and flowers during the summer.
 Now, the winter has become the time of the boats.

 The boats themselves are as varied as the organizations who have sponsored their construction.
 You’ll find mechanical row boats, a pirate ship, an aircraft carrier, boats inspired by Frederick’s famous steeples, and a trio of boats inspired by a cartoon of Frederick County’s own mythical creature – the Snallygaster (think dragon meets dinosaur with feathers and wings).